-October 2014 Surface Option
+October 2014 Surface Option and Water Lease

-In October 2014, we executed an agreement with the Texas General Land Office securing the option to purchase the surface rights covering the potential Round Top project mine and plant areas, and separately a lease to develop the water necessary for the potential Round Top project mine operations.
+On October 29, 2014, we announced that we had executed agreements with the Texas General Land Office securing the option to purchase the surface rights covering the potential Round Top project mine and plant areas and, separately, a lease to develop the water necessary for the potential Round Top project mine operations.
 The option to purchase the surface rights covers approximately 5,670 acres over the mining lease and the additional acreage adequate to site all potential heap leaching and processing operations as currently anticipated by the Company.
 We may exercise the option for all or part of the option acreage at any time during the sixteen year primary term of the mineral lease.
-The option can be kept current by an annual payment of \$10,000, which has not been paid as of December 14, 2016.
+The option can be kept current by an annual payment of \$10,000.
 The purchase price will be the appraised value of the surface at the time of exercising the option.
+The annual payment for the fiscal year ending August 31, 2017 and 2018 has not been made as of the date of this filing.

 The ground water lease secures our right to develop the ground water within a 13,120 acre lease area located approximately 4 miles from the Round Top deposit.
 The lease area contains five existing water wells.
 It is anticipated that all potential water needs for the Round Top project mine operations would be satisfied by the existing wells covered by this water lease.
-This lease has an annual minimum production payment of \$5,000 prior to production of water for the operation, which has not been paid as of December 14, 2016.
+This lease has an annual minimum production payment of \$5,000 prior to production of water for the operation.
 After initiation of production we will pay \$0.95 per thousand gallons or \$20,000 annually, whichever is greater.
 This lease remains effective as long as the mineral lease is in effect.
+The minimum production payment for the fiscal year ending August 31, 2017 and 2018 has not been made as of the date of this filing and this lease will of necessity require renegotiation.